MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Frontend v1.19.8 (April 27, 2021

 - Accessibility.
-We have removed the option to close a "successful notification" message.
+We've removed the option to close a "successful notification" message.
 It will now auto close in 5 seconds.

 ## Backend - v1.20.7 (April 27, 2021)